Video Game: Persona Q: Shadow of the Labyrinth

 - Trademark Favorite Food:

-- Rei will eat anything that has flavor, but she likes corn dogs most of all.
+- Rei will eat anything that has flavor, but she likes corn dogs and takoyaki most of all.

 - Marie seems to be making a habit of chewing bubble gum.

 - Traumatic Haircut: Only mentioned, but the bundle of hair found in the third dungeon is what remained of Niko's long, blonde hair after her head was shaved for a treatment.
 This also serves as a subtle way to scale the amount of time Niko had spent in treatment, since by the time she died her hair had grown back to almost reach down to the floor, meaning there must have been quite a few years between the shaving treatment and her death.

 - True Companions: Even though this takes place before their heavy dosage of Character Development, SEES is this, compared to the Investigation Team.
 Having the P3 Hero as vice leader proves well that he trusts them, even though many of them aren't really friends.
 This, and their professionalism, is addressed by the Investigation Team in the P3 route, noting how calm and collected they are.